Kensaa/dialoguer_parser_derive/README.md

 If a field's type is an `Option<T>`, it becomes an optional field, and its value will not be prompted if missing (like clap's default behavior).
 See `examples/optional_fields` for an example

+## Flags
+If a field is a flag (bool), prompting is disabled because clap's default behavior is to set flag to false if not specified.
+In a future update, it will be possible to enable prompting for those
 ## Required Dependencies
 In your project, add:
 ```Toml